01-edu/public/subjects/mouse-trap/README.md

 ### Provided files

+### Files

-You have at your disposal the following file that you can download to test locally:
+You only need to create & submit the JS file `mouse-trap.js` ; we're providing you the following file to download (click right and save link) & test locally:

-- the HTML file [index.html](/public/subjects/mouse-trap/index.html) to open in the browser, which includes:
+- the HTML file [mouse-trap.html](/public/subjects/mouse-trap/mouse-trap.html) to open in the browser, which includes:

   - the JS script which will allow to run your code
   - some CSS pre-styled classes: feel free to use those as they are, or modify them